-- And if you have already included the Law School as a beneficiary of your estate plan or trust, please let us know about your plans by completing a Statement of Intent to Provide Future Support and faxing or mailing it to the Law School Foundation at the address noted.
+- If you have already included the Law School as a beneficiary of your estate plan or trust, please let us know about your plans by a Statement of Intent to Provide Future Support and faxing or mailing it to the Law School Foundation at the address noted.
 Your gift is not binding on you or your estate, but informing us of your current plans will help us plan for the Law School's future.

 The materials provided in this website and the examples contained herein are for illustration purposes only and are not intended as legal or tax advice.
 We encourage you to consult your own legal and tax advisor.